gupy-io/searchops/docs/RTR/README.md

 end process
 ```

-The model checker spits `Error: Invariant StatesAreConsistent is violated.`, as
+The model checker spits `Error: Invariant StatesAreConsistent is violated`, as
 expected.
-More importantly, it gives us the event history that lead this
+More importantly, it gives us the event history that lead to this
 violation:

 ```
-$ tlc zdr1.tla
+$ tlc zdr1.tla | grep State
 Error: Invariant StatesAreConsistent is violated.
 State 1: <Initial predicate>
 State 2: <CreateTargetIndex line 86, col 17 to line 89, col 55 of module zdr1>